daviddigital/solarapp/README.md

 What your current retailer is charging you per kWh, to determine the current solar bill / potential savings after solar installation.

-### Houshold size and whether a pool is at the property
+### Household size and whether a pool is at the property

 The number of people in the household.
 This is used, in combination with whether a pool is at the property, to determine an estimated average monthly energy bill, without you needing to look at your last 12 power bills.